yhor1e/gne/README.md

 # gne

-A Node.js package that display current git user name and email.
+A Node.js package that display git user name and email in current directory.

 ## Install